-People often create one CV and then send this out regardless of the job or employer.
-This is a mistake and it could lead to you missing out on an interview invitation, or even a job offer.
+People often create one CV and send this out regardless of the job or employer.
+This is a mistake that could lead to you missing out on an interview.

-Tailoring your CV is essential and so the more effort you put into it the better.
-The CV must highlight skills which match the recruiter's needs and sometimes you may need to employ a different CV template to achieve this.
+A standard CV isn't suitable for all jobs and levels of experience.
+A CV must highlight skills that match the recruiter's needs and sometimes you may need to use a different CV template to achieve this.

-The traditional CV, sometimes known as a chronological CV is used to match your qualifications and work experience with the requirements for the job role.
-The CV is structured in reverse chronological order i.e. the most recent qualifications and experience are listed first.
+Sometimes known as a traditional, standard or a graduate CV, a chronological CV is used to match your qualifications and work experience with the requirements for the job role.
+It is the most commonly used type of CV and is structured in reverse chronological order i.e. the most recent qualifications and experience are listed first.

-This type of CV makes it easy for employers to identify potential candidates.
-This format allows you to provide clear details of your qualifications, work history and responsibilities which match the criteria provided in the job description.
+This graduate CV template makes it easy for employers to identify potential candidates.
+It allows you to provide clear details of your qualifications, work history and responsibilities, which match the criteria provided in the job description.

 It's important to include: